 For Facebook contest ideas that produce awesome content, think about video contests.
 One of the most common video contest ideas involves branded or niche-related video prompts.
 For instance, a Japanese tour company might ask people to say what they’d do if they got to tour Tokyo.
 Or, an educational institution might have people discuss their plans for the future.
 Then, they’d have entrants post their videos to the Facebook page.

 Here’s the thing about video contests.
 Not only are they imaginative and creative, but they also take relatively significant amounts of effort.
 Taking brief cellphone videos doesn’t take a lot of time, but a quality entry requires significant planning, such as writing down what you want to say.
-For this reason, you should consider a relatively valuable prize to encourage entries.
+For this reason, you should consider a relatively valuable prize to encourage entries and make the lucky winner feel truly rewarded.

 12. Guess/Name This Product, Package, or Service